pyta-uoft/pyta/README.md

 If you're developing PyTA, simply clone this repo.

-If you want to just check it out, you can install it using `pip`:
+If you want to just check it out, you can install it using `pip` (or possibly `pip3` on OSX, depending on what previous versions of `pip` and Python you have installed):

 ```
 > pip install python-ta